Angel Dust (Faith No More album): Critical reception and legacy

 Angel Dust was met with extensive critical acclaim.
 One critic wrote that the album is "one of the more complex and simply confounding records ever released by a major label" and similarly, another called it "the most uncommercial follow-up to a hit record ever".
 After hearing the album, the band's label warned them that releasing the album would be "commercial suicide".
 The single "A Small Victory" is described as a song "which seems to run Madame Butterfly through Metallica and Nile Rodgers, reveals a developing facility for combining unlikely elements into startlingly original concoctions".

 The songs "Malpractice" and "Jizzlobber" have been called "art-damaged death metal" and "nerve-frazzling apocalyptic rock" by contrast with the "accordion-propelled" Midnight Cowboy theme cover that follows.
 AllMusic calls the album a "bizarro masterpiece", citing the vocals as "smarter and more accomplished" than its predecessor The Real Thing.
 It gave the album 4.5 stars out of 5, calling it one of their album picks.
 Kerrang! was less enthusiastic, considering Angel Dusts variety of styles "a personality disorder, of sorts, which undermines its potential greatness."
 In 1992, Spin commented that "there are slow, scary songs, and not as much funk-metal thrash as the average fan would expect."
 Entertainment Weekly gave it a B rating in 1992, commenting "is Angel Dust a brave slap in the face of record sales or a self-conscious attempt to unnerve newfound fans?
 Whatever it is, at least it’s not boring."
+In his 1992 review, Jon Pareles of The New York Times noted the album's variety of styles, writing, "for some stretches, Angel Dust could pass for a thrash metal album, all brutal guitars and bad news.
+But Faith No More can't keep a straight face or stick to a genre".
+He added that, "the music lurches from one sphere to another, simultaneously showing off the band's skill and suggesting that style choices are arbitrary."